dkstlzu/Unity_Utility/README.md

 *UndoableAction.cs* : Extension of System.Action which have undoable action

 *UniqueComponent.cs* : Keep unity component unique with [DontDestroyManager](/Runtime/DontDestroyManager.cs)
                         since unity component does not made by constructor but AddComponent, therefore [Sigleton](/Runtime/Singleton.cs) can not limit constructor as private
-                        **!using \[DefaultExecutionOrder(-100)\] so when modifing ScriptExecutionOrder in Editor be careful**
+> using \[DefaultExecutionOrder(-100)\] so when modifing ScriptExecutionOrder in Editor be careful

 *UnityConsole.cs* : Helper Class controling Unity Console Message **(Wrong Position it should be in Editor folder:to be fixed)**